ibm-cloud-docs/dr-automation-powervs/FAQs.md

 After you provision a service instance, you must configure the HA cluster to enable high availability for your Power Virtual Server environment.

 The HA cluster coordinates nodes within the selected environment to ensure workload continuity during failures and supports automatic failover.

-### What information is required to deploy the HA cluster?
-{: #faq-ha-required-info}

-To configure the HA cluster, provide the following information:

-- **API key** – Must have required permissions
-- **High availability location** – The deployment location
-- **Power Virtual Server workspace** – Workspace containing the virtual server instances

-Ensure that the API key has the required permissions to access the selected workspace.

 ### Is adding nodes mandatory after deploy the HA cluster?